1997 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1997 Penny Error List

-While billions of 1997 pennies entered circulation without incident, a small fraction escaped the U.S. Mint with fascinating production errors that transform ordinary one-cent coins into valuable collectibles.
+While billions of 1997 pennies entered circulation without incident, a small fraction escaped the U.S. Mint with production errors that transform ordinary one-cent coins into valuable collectibles.
+Here is every major 1997 penny error variety worth knowing about.

-The 1997 FS-101 Doubled Ear penny stands as one of the most significant die varieties in modern Lincoln cent collecting, featuring doubling visible in 15 distinct areas, with the most prominent showing on the curl of hair above Lincoln’s ear and the earlobe itself.
-This doubling was likely caused by a tilted die blank seating itself into proper position during the hubbing process, a phenomenon that Mint workers confirmed occurs with a distinctive “clunking sound”.
+The 1997 FS-101 Doubled Ear penny is the most important die variety on this date and one of the most significant in all of modern Lincoln cent collecting.
+Doubling is visible in 15 distinct areas, with the most prominent showing on the curl of hair above Lincoln’s ear and the earlobe itself.

 1997 FS-101 Doubled Ear Penny (RD) Price/Grade Chart